MejriY/MS2DECIDE/doc/Usage.md

      : /path/to/mgf_file.mgf
      ```

-4. **Set Up GNPS Workflow**
+3. **Set Up GNPS Workflow**
+   - **FBMN Title:** Provide a unique and descriptive title for your FBMN job. **Note**: A folder with this title will be created to upload the quantitative data and MGF files.
+Ensure the title you choose does not match the name of an existing folder.
-   - Choose the GNPS job title and the type of research:
+   - Choose the GNPS job title and the type of library search:
-     - `strict`: Uses a mass difference tolerance of 0.02 Da.
-For more precise information, we recommend visiting the [GNPS Documentation on Library Search](https://ccms-ucsd.github.io/GNPSDocumentation/librarysearch/). **Note**: This workflow uses a Score Threshold of `0.001`.
+     - `strict`: Uses a typical mass difference tolerance of 0.02 Da.
+For more precise information, we recommend visiting the [GNPS Documentation on Library Search](https://ccms-ucsd.github.io/GNPSDocumentation/librarysearch/). **Note**: This workflow uses a library score threshold of `0.001`.
-     - `iterative`: Utilizes a weighted iterative GNPS analog search.
+     - `iterative`: Utilizes the weighted iterative GNPS analog search.

-At this level, FBMN jobs will be create in your GNPS account.
+At this level, 27 FBMN jobs will be created on your GNPS account.
 In the case of `strict`

-4. **ISDB-Lotus Annotation**
+4. **ISDB-LOTUS Annotation**
-   - The ISDB-Lotus annotation is performed using the function `isdb_res = get_cfm_annotation(mgf, ISDBtol)`.
+   - The ISDB-LOTUS annotation is performed using the function `isdb_res = get_cfm_annotation(mgf, ISDBtol)`.
 During the process, the user will be prompted to provide:
      - **Ionization Mode**: Specify the ionization mode for annotation (`POS` for positive, `NEG` for negative).
-     - **Mass Tolerance**: Provide a mass tolerance value less than `0.5` (default: `0.02`). **Note**: This value is between 0 and 0.5.
+     - **Mass Tolerance**: Provide a mass tolerance value less than `0.5` (default: `0.02`). **Note**: This value is comprised between 0 and 0.5.
-   - This function calculates annotations by matching mass spectrometry data with ISDB-Lotus spectral data.
+   - This function calculates annotations by matching mass spectrometry data against ISDB-LOTUS spectral data.

 5. **Sirius Annotation**
    - Provide the path to the Sirius annotation file (`structure_identifications.tsv`).
-   - Select the index score type:
+   - Select the confidence score type:
      - `exact`
      - `approximate`

-6. **Compile Results**
+6. **Compile Annotations**
-   - Results from GNPS, Sirius, and ISDB-LOTUS are compiled into a unified dataframe.
+   - Annotations from GNPS, Sirius, and ISDB-LOTUS are compiled into a unified dataframe.
    - The dataframe is filtered and sorted by \( K \)-values.

 7. **Export Results**